Search the site

 Event--London

-Early bird sale ends 31 May!
-We are holding our first kinship conference on 4 July.
+Due to the General Election announcement we are moving our kinship conference to the 14 October 2024.
 The day will include contemporary insights from researchers, senior leaders, carers and professionals in the children and families sector, to explore the current kinship reform agenda.
-With keynote speaker David Johnstone, Children's Minister.
+We invite you to SAVE THE NEW DATE to receive updates, speaker announcements and early-bird prices.

 Bumper fostering starter pack